Many great stories have fantastic fantasy weapons. Ones forged of magic or with fabled materials. Some have grand names and histories behind them.

-This week we conclude our tour through medieval history with a glance at the weird and wonderful world of weaponry.
-This is not a comprehensive guide—I’m sure some of you will be annoyed I’ve left out your favourites—but rather a look at some of the lesser-known yet effective weapons.
+This is not a comprehensive guide to fantasy weapons—I’m sure some of you will be annoyed I’ve left out your favourites—but rather a look at some of the lesser-known yet effective weapons to help you find original angles with your fantasy writing.

 The development of weapons in the Middle-Ages resulted from the advancement in armour, which you can read about here.
 The trusty sword was no match for the walking tanks that were knights, unable to pierce, smash or crack the plated armour they covered themselves with.
 In fact, a shortsword, thrust at arm’s length with both hands, could puncture plated armour by a mere inch—and the blade would be stuck there too.
 So weaponsmiths the world over went back to the workshop to devise weapons to defeat the armoured warrior.
 Let’s take a look at some of them.